Picture Credits: Simon Williams

 After joining the Ekta Parishad in 2001, I got a chance to walk in a foot march and participated in the series of youth camps under rebuilding the Bihar campaign.
 This was a life-changing experience for me and the success of youth camps filled me with inspiration.
 Ekta Parishad has a wonderful dimension of social work which gives me satisfaction and allows encouraging voluntarism.
 I am devoting my time to strengthen rural-urban linkages of youth.

-As a National Convenor of Ekta Parishad, I want the next generation of leaders to come forward at every level and make it a value-based Gandhian organization.
+As a General Secretary of Ekta Parishad, I want the next generation of leaders to come forward at every level and make it a value-based Gandhian organization.

 I was born in a peasant family, which is my deep, connect with the villagers and land.
 In 1990, I met with Raja Ji at a youth camp held in Rewa, which filled my life with inspiration.
 Later, the struggle for the landless becomes the goal of my life while working in rural areas of Jabalpur (Madhya Pradesh).
 As soon as Ekta Mahila Manch was formed in the year 2002, I was given the leadership of Madhya Pradesh where we all fought together for women’s land rights.
 After the success of long march of 2007, when the Forest Rights Act implemented and getting land to landless people in villages was really like realizing the biggest dreams of my life.